adner/adner.github.io/_posts/2024-10-03-copilot-studio-with-foundry-local.markdown

 - To receive the HTTP messages that are relayed from Copilot Studio.
 - To route the messages to the correct LLM.

-The router inspects to JSON structure, and propagates the call to the correct LLM client:
+The router inspects the JSON structure, and propagates the call to the correct LLM client:

 ```csharp
 public static async Task RunAsync(IConfiguration configuration)